85 Foods That Are Black (Naturally Black Foods)

 Interested in reading about pink foods?
 Check out this blog post, Foods That Are Pink!

 The dark black flesh on the outside hides the rich ruby-red flesh on the inside of these delicious tomatoes.
-These mysterious-colored tomatoes are delightful to add to any recipe that you use tomatoes or enjoy on their own.
-Black beauty tomatoes are screaming to be made the centerpiece of a Caprese salad to show off all their splendor.
+These mysterious-colored tomatoes are delightful to add to any recipe that you use tomatoes in or enjoy on their own.
+Black beauty tomatoes are screaming to be made the centerpiece of a homemade bruschetta or a classic tomato spinach salad to show off all their splendor.

 Blackcurrants are tasty berries that are high in antioxidants and vitamin C, which makes these berries the perfect way to boost your immune system.
 Blackcurrants taste like a mix of grapes with a hint of cherry, but their flavor is all their own.
-Blackcurrants are wonderful to eat by themselves, use in pastries, or turn into a jam.
+Blackcurrants are wonderful to eat by themselves, use in pastries, or turn into a jam, such as this strawberry chia seed jam

 These berries are a superfood you don’t want to leave out of your diet.
 Founded in Central Asia, the black goji berry is a powerful food that has medical qualities.
 The black goji berry is ridiculously high in antioxidants, has been shown to help boost your immune system, and can help to improve your sleep.
 Use these berries in pastries and jams, eat them fresh, or use dried berries for a hot cup of tea.